canvas-medical/documentation/collections/_api/schedule.md

           - name: resourceType
             type: string
             required: true
-        search_parameters:
+          - name: text
+            type: json
+          - name: actor
+            type: json
+            description: >-
+              The practitioner or location that this schedule is associated with
-          - name: _id
+          - name: comment
             type: string
-            description: A Canvas-issued unique identifier
-          - name: identifier
-            type: string
-            description: The Canvas-issued MRN or a saved identifier from an external system
+            description: >-
+              Comments about the schedule
         endpoints: [search]
         search:
           responses: [200, 400]